War Eagle Conference: List of member schools

-Incoming member

 History

 After years of stability as a ten-team league, 2009 saw the league add Remsen-Union (formerly of the Western Valley Activities Conference) and Hartley–Melvin–Sanborn (formerly a Siouxland Conference member).
 In 2010, Sergeant Bluff-Luton, the lone 3A school in the conference, left the conference to join the Missouri River Activities Conference, which contains four large schools in nearby Sioux City and two Council Bluffs schools.
 Spalding Catholic merged with Gehlen Catholic before the 2013–14 school year.
 Trinity Christian of Hull took Spalding Catholic's spot in the schedule.
 The War Eagle Conference accepted Harris–Lake Park and Clay Central–Everly at the beginning of the 2014–15 and 2015–16 school years, respectively, after the dissolution of the Cornbelt Conference.
 Starting with the 2016–17 school year, Marcus-Meriden-Cleghorn merged with Remsen-Union to form the MMCRU Royals.

 On March 11, 2019, Clay Central–Everly announced it would be closing its high school at the end of that school year, effectively ceasing all athletics.
-Students are now sent to Spencer.

-On 20 September 2022, current Siouxland Conference member George-Little Rock applied for membership to the War Eagle Conference.
+On September 20, 2022, Siouxland Conference member George-Little Rock applied for membership to the War Eagle Conference.
 The War Eagle Conference accepted the Mustangs on October 20, 2022.

 In October 2022, Unity Christian announced that their membership application to the Siouxland Conference had been accepted for the 2023-2024 school year, and therefore would no longer be members of the War Eagle Conference.

+On February 21, 2025, the Sibley–Ocheyedan school board applied for membership in the War Eagle Conference.
+On March 31, 2025, it was announced that the application was approved and that the school would leave the Siouxland Conference for the War Eagle Conference effective for the 2025-26 academic year.
+Sibley–Ocheyedan superintendent Stan De Zeeuw explained that that the school, which already has the second lowest enrollment in the Siouxland Conference, wanted to align with schools of a similar size, especially in light of the upcoming addition of the six former Lakes Conference schools.